Triplesee/Large-Multimodal-Model/documents/LMM Technical Report.md

 For token-level fusion, features output from encoder are transformed into tokens and concatenated with text tokens before being sent into LLMs.
 A common and feasible solution is to leverage a group of learnable query tokens to extract information in a query-based manner.
 Such Q-Former style approaches compress visual tokens into a smaller number of representation vectors.
 In contrast, some methods simply use a MLP-based interface to bridge the modality gap.
 For example, LLaVA [[3]](#3) adopts one/two linear MLP to project visual tokens and align the feature dimension with word embeddings.

-On a related note, MM1 has ablated on design choices on the connector and found that for token-level fursion, the type of modality adapter is far less important than the number of visual tokens and input resolution.
+On a related note, MM1 has ablated on design choices on the connector and found that for token-level fusion, the type of modality adapter is far less important than the number of visual tokens and input resolution.

 As another line, feature-level fusion inserts extra modules that enable deep interaction and fusion between text features and visual features.

 Empirially reveal that the token-level fusion variant performs better in terms of VQA benchmarks.
-Rgarding the performance gap, the authors suggest that cross-attention models might require a more complicated hyper-parameter searching process to achieve comparable performance.
+Regarding the performance gap, the authors suggest that cross-attention models might require a more complicated hyper-parameter searching process to achieve comparable performance.

 **Expert Model**.
-Apart from the learnable interface, using expert models, such as an image captioning model, is also a feaible way to bridge the modality gap.
+Apart from the learnable interface, using expert models, such as an image captioning model, is also a feasible way to bridge the modality gap.
 The basic idea is to convert multimodal inputs into languages without training.
 In this way, LLMs can understand multimodality by the converted languages.
 Though using expert models is straightforward, it may not be as flexible as adopting a learnable interface.
 The conversion of foreign modalities into text would cause information loss.

 ## 3.4 Some models using multiple resolution of images for pretraining
 In these models, the visual encoder is no longer a CLIP as CLIP needs the image and text pair as training data.
 Instead these models using a pure visual encoder without text information.
 For example, InternVL[[5]](#5) used a a so-called dynamic high-resolution strategy to train a strong vision encoder named Intern ViT-6B-448px-V1.5.
 TextMonkey used a strategy including three steps: 1)shifted Window Attention; 2)Image Resampler; and 3)token resampler.
-In TextMonkey, the positional cues of the ansers were extracted and integrated into the answers themselves.
-Because of this strategy, it has a certain level of capacility of grounding, i.e., identifying the position of the information being extracted from the images.
+In TextMonkey, the positional cues of the answers were extracted and integrated into the answers themselves.
+Because of this strategy, it has a certain level of capacity of grounding, i.e., identifying the position of the information being extracted from the images.
 UReader also trained a visual encoder before passing the information to the LLM for instruction tuning.
 It also includes some grid information which makes it possible to present certain level of grounding capability.

 # 4. LMM Training Strategy and Data